HarkushaVlad/UniversalPauseCommand/README.md

 ## Install

 1. Install [SMAPI](https://smapi.io).
-2. Download the mod from the [releases page](https://github.com/HarkushaVlad/UniversalPauseCommand/releases) and place it in the `Stardew Valley/Mods` folder.
+2. Download the mod from the [releases page](https://github.com/HarkushaVlad/UniversalPauseCommand/releases) or [NexusMods](https://www.nexusmods.com/stardewvalley/mods/30847) and place it in the `Stardew Valley/Mods` folder.
 3. **Optional**: Install [Generic Mod Config Menu](https://www.nexusmods.com/stardewvalley/mods/5098) to configure the pause key.
 You can always change the keybind manually by editing the configuration file in the mod directory.
 4. Launch the game with SMAPI.